 The survey results support the takeaways from our booking data and other trend indicators we’ve observed in recent months.
 In 2022, independent lodging businesses took advantage of the boom in leisure demand to increase room rates and offset climbing costs.
 In 2023, the focus will shift to increasing occupancy and RevPAR.
 To further boost profitability, hotel owners and operators plan to reduce costs by generating more direct bookings and improving operational efficiency.
 At the same time, properties expect to face continued challenges, including higher labor costs and property maintenance.

 As owners and operators of independent properties, our survey respondents understand they can’t do it alone.
-In 2023, more properties will invest in technology, apps, and tools to help create new revenue opportunities, streamline hotel operations, build better websites, manage campaigns, automate services, and improve the guest experience.
+In 2023, more properties will invest in technology, apps, and tools to help create new revenue opportunities, streamline hotel operations, build better websites, manage campaigns, automate services, and improve customer engagement.

 Download the full report to see survey results from 600 independent properties across 80 countries: